rackerlabs/support-how-to/content/cloud-servers/preparing-the-cloud-server-to-be-a-mail-server.md

 The instructions in this article use the following technology:

--  The Ubuntu:reg; Hardy operating system.
+-  The Ubuntu&reg; Hardy operating system.
 (The instructions might work on other Linux&reg;
    distributions, but it has not been tested and is not guaranteed).

 ### Configure the hostname